 Your health and wellness is about much more than just the condition of your body.
 Take your health into your own hands with a holistic approach to your life.
-We will show you the wisdom behind holistic healing, why you need it, and how to incorporate holistic healing into your daily life.
+We will show you the wisdom behind holistic healing, why we need it, and how to incorporate holistic healing into our daily lives.

 What is Holistic Healing?
 A Holistic Healing Definition

 First, let’s look at the root of it: what is holistic?
 Holism or holistic is the concept of emphasizing the importance of the whole and the interdependence of its parts.

 So, what is holistic healing?
 Holistic Healing is the practice of health and wellness that considers the entire person and all of the internal and external factors affecting them.

 Holistic healing seeks to maintain or restore balance among (and within) the various dimensions of the individual.
 Rather than focusing on a specific condition or even an illness, holistic healing addresses all parts of the individual and their life.

 Holistic healing considers the whole person by including their mind, body, spirit, and heart in treatment considerations.
 As such, holistic healing can be used to describe many different types of interventions or practices, as long as they hold this perspective.

 Another way of looking at it is that holistic healing or holistic medicine is the actions we take to promote holistic health.

 What is holistic health?
 Holistic health is an approach to life.
 It is living in ways that emphasize the interconnected nature of the mind, body, and spirit.

 Holistic health is the perspective that our health and wellness are a function of all aspects that we are – and how we interact with our environment.
 It is also about empowerment.
 Holistic health means we take responsibility for our own well-being.
 As such, it is the sum of all of your choices you make and actions you take every day.